 [Drop1] S. J. Hanson (1990).
 A Stochastic Version of the Delta Rule, PHYSICA D,42, 265-272.

-Dropout is a variation of the stochastic delta rule—compare preprint
+What's now called "dropout" is a variation of the stochastic delta rule—compare preprint

 N. Frazier-Logue, S. J. Hanson (2020).
 The Stochastic Delta Rule: Faster and More Accurate Deep Learning Through Adaptive Weight Noise.
 Neural Computation 32(5):1018-1032.